s3h10r/polaroidme/README.md

 high quality and i don't own a good scanner - if you would like to help: adding some high-res scans in the FLOSS tradition - means for "free as in freedom, not as in beer" - would be wonderfull! (:

 who
 ----

-polaroidme is made with <3, actively maintained & developed by Sven Hessenmüller.
+polaroidme is made with <3, actively maintained & developed.

 Contributions are welcome, and they are greatly appreciated!